br3ndonland/template-python/.github/CONTRIBUTING.md

 - Commit your changes with a [properly-formatted Git commit message](https://chris.beams.io/posts/git-commit/).
 - Create a [pull request (PR)](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to incorporate your changes into the upstream project you forked.

-## GitHub

-Here are some suggested GitHub practices:

 ### Contributors

 - **Submit PRs from feature branches on forks.**